Nj New Car Sales Tax

 • Manufacturer's Suggested Retail Price (MSRP): This is the starting point for calculating the sales tax.
 It's the price listed by the manufacturer for the base model of the vehicle.

 • Dealer Fees (mostly): Many dealerships charge various fees, such as document preparation fees, dealer handling fees, and advertising fees.
 These fees are generally included in the sales tax calculation.
-However, it’s vital to review the breakdown carefully as certain fees are exempt.
+Even so, it’s vital to review the breakdown carefully as certain fees are exempt.
 Always ask for clarification on which fees are included in the taxable amount.

 • Extended Warranties: Extended warranties purchased at the time of purchase are usually included in the sales tax calculation.